Name: John Cooley

 tartan that had been passed down from one generation to the next.
 He told

-his family stories about kirkings that had taken place in Putnam County, MO and
+his family stories about the kirkings that had taken place in Putnam County, Missouri

-that the ancient Cooleys were Jacobites: the older brothers having been
+and that the ancient Cooleys were Jacobites, the older brothers having been

 executed and the younger ones transported to America.
 Although Charles is